-Total returns were obtained for June 1985-June 2004 (Property Council of Australia, 2004; UBS, 2004) for the following:
+Total returns were obtained for June 1985-June 2004 (Property Council of Australia, 2004; UBS Warburg, 2004) for the following:

-- LPT sector (LPT300)1 - individual LPTs: GPT, Stockland, Westfield - direct property: total, office, retail, industrial - equivalent stockmarket (All Ordinaries) and bond (All Maturities) sectors.
+- overall LPT sector (LPT300) - LPT sub-sectors: office, retail, industrial, diversified (since June 1994) - individual LPTs: GPT, Stockland, Westfield - direct property: total, office, retail, industrial - equivalent stockmarket (All Ordinaries) and bond (All Maturities) sectors.

-The PCA direct property indices are the benchmark series for commercial property in Australia, based on the performance of 500 commercial properties valued at over \$45 billion at June 2004 (PCA, 2004).
+The PCA direct property indices are the benchmark series for commercial property in Australia, based on the performance of 500 commercial properties valued at over \$45 billion at June 2004.
+Table 3 presents the property portfolio characteristics for the PCA property indices (PCA, 2004).

 As the PCA direct property indices are only available six-monthly (quarterly from September 1995), all analyses were done six-monthly.
-The PCA direct property series were not de-smoothed, as the PCA series is less affected by valuation-smoothing than other international direct property benchmarks such as the US NCREIF series and the UK IPD series (Newell and MacFarlane, 1998).
+The PCA direct property series were not de-smoothed (eg: using the Fisher et al (1994) methodology), as the PCA series is less affected by valuation-smoothing than other international direct property benchmarks such as NCREIF and IPD (Newell and MacFarlane, 1998).